VictoriaRaven/Translator-Language-Dictionary-App/README.md

 The activity diagram shows the flow of actions, starting from the application launch, progressing through the deicitonary tabs selection of Open Admin Panel, importing/exporting data, editing data, veiwing data, page changes.
 ### Class/UML Diagram
 - Put it here.....
-## Overview of Unit 1-8 Progress Conclusion
+## Overview of Progress and Conclusion
 ### Project Plan Goals:
 - Develop a application
 - Use a modular design for easy maintenance and future gui/tk additions.